Suvendu Adhikari: Rift within Trinamool Congress and entry into Bharatiya Janata Party

-In the 2016 West Bengal Legislative Assembly election, Adhikari was pitted against Abdul Kadir Sheikh of the Left Front - Indian National Congress alliance in Nandigram constituency.
-After getting elected, he resigned as an MP from Tamluk constituency.
-He was sworn in as the Minister of Transport in the Second Mamata Banerjee ministry on 27 May 2016.
-Adhikari resigned from the post of chairman of Hooghly River Bridge Commission (HRBC), a statutory body under the Government of West Bengal on 26 November 2020.
+On 26 November 2020, Adhikari stepped down from the post of chairman of Hooghly River Bridge Commission (HRBC), a statutory body under the Government of West Bengal.
 He also resigned as West Bengal Transport Minister on 27 November 2020.
 He had tendered his resignation to the speaker of West Bengal Legislative Assembly as MLA on 16 December 2020 which was not accepted by the speaker initially on grounds of technicality.
 However, it was eventually accepted on 21 December 2020.
 On 17 December 2020 he resigned from the primary membership of All India Trinamool Congress.
 On 19 December 2020, he joined Bharatiya Janata Party in presence of Home Minister Amit Shah.